apache/tvm/apps/ios_rpc/README.md

 connect to test the bundled libraries.
 We use ```xcodebuild test``` to automate this process.

 The test script [tests/ios_rpc_test.py](tests/ios_rpc_test.py) is a good template for the workflow.
 With this script, we don't need to manually operate the iOS App, this script will build the app, run it and collect the results automatically.

  To run the script,  you need to configure the following environment variables

 - ```TVM_IOS_CODESIGN``` The signature you use to codesign the app and libraries (e.g. ```iPhone Developer: Name (XXXX)```)
+- ```TVM_IOS_TEAM_ID``` The developer Team ID available at https://developer.apple.com/account/#/membership
 - ```TVM_IOS_RPC_ROOT``` The root directory of the iOS rpc project
 - ```TVM_IOS_RPC_PROXY_HOST``` The RPC proxy address (see above)
 - ```TVM_IOS_RPC_DESTINATION``` The Xcode target device (e.g. ```platform=iOS,id=xxxx```)